singjonathan34/cep-phase-noise-analysis/README.md

 The reconstructed model integrates to ~45 mrad over 1 Hz to 3 MHz, versus the paper's reported 3.5 mrad.
-The discrepancy and its analysis are discussed in the review paper and supplementary report.
+The discrepancy and its analysis are discussed in the review paper.

 ## Dependencies